Value Gradient Sampler: Learning Invariant Value Functions for Equivariant Diffusion Sampling: Value Gradient Sampling

-Since the optimal value function is not known in practice, we learn a value function through multiple evaluations of target energy $E(\bx)$.
-As described in \Cref{alg:vgs_training}, we follow the framework of generalized policy iteration, which iterates between policy evaluation and policy improvement.
-Since the sampling step in VGS is equivalent to policy improvement, we discuss methods for policy evaluation.
+The detailed derivation is presented in \cref{appendix:second_order}.
+Note that $\mu^t(\bx_t)$ is now determined entirely by the gradient of the next-step value function.
+In practice, we use a parameterized value network $V^t_\phi(\bx_t)$ mapping $(\bx_t, t)$ to a scalar, substituting $V_\phi$ for $V_\pi$ in \cref{eq:vgs_sampling} for sampling (\cref{alg:vgs}).
+To approach the optimal value function and policy, we follow the framework of generalized policy iteration, which alternates between policy evaluation and improvement.
+VGS corresponds to the policy improvement step, refining the policy based on the current value function.
+The policy evaluation step is described in the next section.

-\textbf{Temporal Difference Learning.}\quad We implement temporal difference (TD) learning to evaluate the value function given samples from a policy.
-The value function needs to satisfy the following recurrence relation:

-A parametric value function $V^{t}_{\phi}(\bx_t)$ is trained to minimize the discrepancy between the two sides of the recurrence relation.
-The TD target for $V^{t}_{\phi}(\bx_t)$ is expressed as:

-Then, the value function is trained by minimizing the TD error, the mean squared error to the TD target is:

-where $TD(\bx_t, \bx_{t+1})$ is treated to be independent of $\phi$.
-Note that other value function learning methods, e.g., Monte Carlo prediction, are also applicable to VGS.

-\textbf{Target Network.}\quad While \Cref{eq:td_error_minimization} works, often stability and performance can be improved by introducing a target network $V_{\phi^-}^t(\bx_t)$ to evaluate the TD target \cite{mnih2015human}.
-The target network parameter $\phi^-$ is obtained via exponential moving averaging (EMA) of $\phi$ from past iterations: $\phi^{-} = \lambda \phi^- + (1-\lambda)\phi$.
-When a target network is employed for VGS, samples are generated using $V_{\phi^-}^t(\bx_t)$.

-\textbf{Replay Buffer.}\quad For better sample efficiency, we utilize a replay buffer $\mathcal{D}$ to store $(\bx_t, \mu^t_{\phi^-}(\bx_t))$, which allows us to resample $\bx_{t+1}$ during each update \cite{lin1992}.
-Each sample is reused $n_{update}$ times during training.

-\textbf{Off-Policy Learning.}\quad As in RL, off-policy data can be utilized in the value function learning.
-A particularly efficient and useful off-policy data is a trajectory collected from an amplified noise level $(\sigma_t)_{\text{off}}=\eta\alpha_t s_t$ for a noise scale $\eta >1$.
-Amplifying the noise roughly corresponds to sampling from a higher temperature and helps exploration.